ewhiteman27/CS180-Final-Project---Markeplace/Tests.md

 2. Chose 'Log in Into Existing Account' option.
 3. Enter username credential.
 4. Enter password credential.
+5. Confirms the user is logged in with message "Log in Successful!".
-5. Confirms the user is either a seller and says "Welcome Seller!"
+6. Confirms the user is either a seller and says "Welcome Seller!"
-6. Chose 'Edit Product' option.
+7. Chose 'Edit Product' option.
-7. Enter the name of the store that was used when creating the product that needs to be editted.
+8. Enter the name of the store that was used when creating the product that needs to be editted.
-8. Enter Product name that needs to be changed.
+9. Enter Product name that needs to be changed.
-9. Enter new name of store.
+10. Enter new name of store.
-10. Enter new product name.
+11. Enter new product name.
-11. Enter new product description.
+12. Enter new product description.
-12. Enter new product quanitity.
+13. Enter new product quanitity.
-13. Enter new product price.
+14. Enter new product price.

 Expected result: Application reads "Product was editted".
 Test Satatus: Passed.